Dispatch's Second Chance (and The Game Awards Predictions)

 nuts.
 It's not just as an impersonation.

-It's just a great performance.
-It's a really good one.
+It's just a great great performance.
+It's a really good thing.

-I do want to call out one interesting uh thing that i don't know has ever happened before at least uh someone can correct me in the comments if it has somebody pulled out of a nomination they said i do not want this nomination and that is the developer of megabonk who basically said
+I do want to call out one interesting thing that I don't know has ever happened before.
+At least someone can correct me in the comments if it has.

-look i've made games under different studio names and different titles i've worked on other titles so this is not really my debut game even though this is the first game i'm making as this studio name so don't
+So this is not really my debut game, even though this is the first game I'm making as this studio name.
+So don't.

 I didn't realize the megabonk developer was operating under a certain veil of secrecy.
 And maybe they don't want to walk onto a stage to be congratulated.